If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-Almond milk, as the name implies, is made from almonds and it has a nutty flavor and creamy texture.
+Almond milk, as the name implies, is made from almonds and it has a nutty flavour and creamy texture.
 The product contains micronutrients and water.
 Almond milk is free from cholesterol, lactose, and saturated fats.
-It was first discovered in Italy around 12th century and its early records are available in Mediterranean cookbooks dating back to the 13th century and later years.
+It was first discovered in Italy around the 12th century and its early records are available in Mediterranean cookbooks dating back to the 13th century and later years.

-Almond nuts are a delicacy to many and are consumed in most occasions including special religious events.
+Almond nuts are a delicacy to many and are consumed on most occasions including special religious events.
 Almonds thrive best in a mild climate with rich soils, abundant water supply, and plenty of sunshine.
 In the USA, it is produced mainly in California, particularly in the Central Valley.

-Almonds are widely grown in the United States unlike any other part of the world.
+Almonds are widely grown in the United States, unlike any other part of the world.
 Indeed, the US is the leading producer of almonds in the world.
 Spain and Italy come in second and third place.
 California is the main producer of almonds for commercial purposes.
 It produces enough almonds to feed the US and export to other parts of the world.
 The Middle East and European Nations are other major exporters of almonds.
 The rest of the countries produce it for home consumption.
 Some of the biggest importers of almonds include Japan, Germany, and the Netherlands.

 Benefits of Almond Milk